aws-greengrass/aws-greengrass-cli/README.md

 ## License

 This library is licensed under the Apache 2.0 License.
+See the [./LICENSE](./LICENSE) file for more information.